Pagan & Magickal Terms and Definitions

 Dedicant: an apprentice Witch or solitary choosing to dedicate a major part of his or her life to learning, studying, practicing, and living their path.

-Deity (or Divinity): one's understanding of a divine spiritual form; a Goddess or God; "deities" is often used as a generic term to encompass all gods and goddesses, wherever they have come from.
+Deity (or Divinity): one's understanding of a divine spiritual form; "highest" of those considered higher powers than humans; a Goddess or God; "deities" is a generic term encompassing all gods and goddesses regardless of cultural or religious origin.
+May also be referred to as "the Divine" or "the Gods."

-Deosil (jezz-il): sun-wise movement (clockwise in the Northern Hemisphere).
+Deosil (jezz-il): sun-wise movement (clockwise in the Northern Hemisphere); movement associated with positive (in terms of building, increasing, etc.) magick in Wiccan traditions.
 [Note: A misspelling of the word "deasil".]

-Divination: the art of seeing the unknown through the use of various instruments and methods; bringing that which is unconscious or subconscious to light through use of tools such as pendulums, tarot cards, and scrying.
+Divination: the art of seeing the unknown through the use of various instruments and methods; bringing that which is unconscious or subconscious to light through use of tools such as pendulums, tarot cards, and scrying or observing the natural world.
+Typically involves interpreting patterns and/or symbols.
+Typically used to assist in making informed decision on how to best move forward toward desired outcomes.

 Divine Power: unmanifested, pure energy that exists within deity; life force, ultimate source of all things.
 Believed by Wiccans and Witches to reside in all things and is what makes magick possible.